Danmook/danmook.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Large-scale Machine Learning
+  - Large-scale Machine Learning&System
   - High Performance Computing
-  - Parallel and Distributed System
+  - Generative AI

 # Education to show in About widget
 education: